PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-07 04:28:28
+Last updated: 2024-04-07 04:29:00
-Random Quote: The only way Ralph would remember our anniversary is if there was a beer named "June 2nd". - Agatha Harkness
+Random Quote: Demons made of snow and ice and cold.
+The ancient enemy.
+The only enemy that matters.  -  Stannis Baratheon